Addict Steelst

 Tappet cuffs and lifters removed

-Cam and pinion sprockets removed along with chain, chain tensioner, and cps rotor off.
+rotor cup, cam and pinion sprockets removed along with chain, chain tensioner, removed.

 Inner cam bearing